Worklytics/psoxy/docs/faq-security.md

 Worklytics tenant.
 Please contact [sales@worklytics.co](mailto:sales@worklytics.co] to access this feature.

-Note that all requests from your Worklytics tenant to your Psoxy instances are authenticated via identity federation (OIDC) and authorized by your Cloud providers IAM policies, so IP-based restrictions are only a marginal, redundant control in addition to this.
+Note that all requests from your Worklytics tenant to your Pseudonymizing Proxy instances are authenticated via identity federation (OIDC) and authorized by your Cloud providers IAM policies, so IP-based restrictions are only a marginal, redundant control in addition to this.